dream-encode/wp-build-tools/README.md

 * Initial release
 ```

-Then, a new "[NEXT_VERSION] - [UNRELEASED]" entry will be added at the top for the next release.
+Then, a new "0.6.1 - [UNRELEASED]" entry will be added at the top for the next release.

 ## Troubleshooting